 The fraction of pairs with stitched paths does not differ much between the measured and inferred AS path cases of pl-easy.
-Because the Ark monitors are co-located with the source hosts of pl-easy, 70% of inferred AS paths match the measured AS paths (Figure 9).
+Because the Ark monitors are co-located with the source hosts of pl-easy, 70% of inferred AS paths match the measured AS paths exactly (Fig. 10), and it help us to have stitched paths for the 86.4% or 399 pairs.
 Yet for 13.6% or 63 pairs, there exists no stitched path.
-We have two explanations.
+We have two explanations for those pairs with which path-stitching algorithm do not produce the result.
 For 59 or about 12.8% of pairs, their AS paths include ASes or inter-AS links that are not present in the Ark data set.
 For the remaining 4 or 0.9% of pairs, the path segments cannot be stitched no matter what clustering we use.